 Audit Committee.
 The audit committee reviews and reports to the board the scope and results of audits by our outside auditor and our internal auditing staff.
 It also reviews with the outside auditor the adequacy of our system of internal controls.
 It reviews transactions between us and our directors and officers, our policies regarding those transactions and compliance with our business ethics and conflict of interest policies.
 The audit committee also recommends to the board of directors a firm of certified public accountants to serve as our outside auditor, reviews the audit and other professional services rendered by the outside auditor and periodically reviews the independence of the outside auditor.
 The board of directors has adopted a written charter for the audit committee, which is attached as Appendix A to this proxy statement.
 The current members of the audit committee are Mr. Lindenauer, Chairman, and Messrs.
 McNamara, Siem and Strachan.
-The audit committee met 5 times during 2000.
+The audit committee met 6 times during 2001.

 The rules of the New York Stock Exchange, Inc. restrict directors that have relationships with the company that may interfere with the exercise of their independence from management and the company from serving on the audit committee.
 These relationships include employment by a predecessor or former parent company.
 Mr. Lindenauer is the former Chief Financial Officer of Schlumberger and currently serves as Chairman of Schlumberger Technology Corporation, Schlumberger's principal U.S. subsidiary.
-In light of the Sedco Forex merger, Mr. Lindenauer could be deemed to be an employee of a predecessor or former parent company.
+While we do not believe Mr. Lindenauer should be viewed as an employee of a predecessor or former parent company, he could be deemed as such in light of the Sedco Forex merger.

 The NYSE rules provide that a director with such relationships may, under certain circumstances, be appointed to the audit committee if the company's board of directors determines in its business judgment that membership on the committee by the individual is required by the best interests of the company and its shareholders.
-Accordingly, at a meeting of the board of directors held on February 11, 2000, the board determined that, in light of Mr. Lindenauer's significant financial experience and expertise, his membership on the audit committee is required by the best interests of our company and our shareholders.
+Accordingly, at a meeting of the board of directors held on May 10, 2001, the board determined that, in light of Mr. Lindenauer's significant financial experience and expertise, his continued membership on the audit committee is required by the best interests of our company and our shareholders.
 We believe that the other members of the audit committee have no relationships that may interfere with the exercise of their independence from management and the company.

 Executive Compensation Committee.
 The executive compensation committee reviews and approves the compensation of our officers, administers our executive compensation programs and makes awards under the Long-Term Incentive Plan and the Performance Award and Cash Bonus Plan.
 The current members of the executive compensation committee are Mr. Kuehn, Chairman, and Messrs.
-Kinder, Monti, Pattarrozzi and Roger.
-The executive compensation committee met 3 times during 2000.
+Kinder, Monti, Pattarozzi and Roger.
+The executive compensation committee met 6 times during 2001.

 Finance and Benefits Committee.
 The finance and benefits committee approves our long-term financial policies and annual financial plans, significant capital expenditures, insurance programs and investment policies.
 It also makes recommendations to the board concerning dividend policy, the issuance and terms of debt and equity securities and the establishment of bank lines of credit.
 In addition, the finance and benefits committee approves the creation, termination and amendment of our employee benefit programs and periodically reviews the status of these programs and the performance of the managers of the funded programs.
 The current members of the finance and benefits committee are Mr. Siem, Chairman, and Messrs.
-Donabedian, Kinder, Lindenauer and Strachan.
-The finance and benefits committee met 7 times during 2000.
+Kinder, Lindenauer, Loyd and Strachan.
+The finance and benefits committee met 4 times during 2001.